sproket/goldchest/getting-started.md

 Thief Guild - where to train thief abilities.

 Mage Guild - where to train mage abilities.
-Also can recharge mana points for money.
+Also, players can recharge mana points for money.

 Temple - where to train cleric abilities.
-Also can heal players for money.
+Also, players can be healed for money.

 Armory - buy and sell equipment.

 Blacksmith - buy, sell and repair equipment which usually is not 100% best condition.